shreyasY2k/compilor/README.md

 * [Heroku Account](https://www.heroku.com)(optional)

 # Working
-* The client side is built using HTML CSS and Vanilla JS.
+* The client side is built using HTML CSS Vanilla JS.
 * Clone the repository and open index.html with a Live Server or Xampp.
 Client should be ready now
 * Open terminal and navigate to server folder.
 * This is a Web application which uses the Jdoodle api on the server side to satisfy client requests